* Musk pay based on market cap, operational milestones

 The Palo Alto, California-based company's market capitalization must increase to $100 billion for the first tranche to vest and must continue to increase in additional $50 billion increments for the remaining 11 tranches, it said.

-Musk, also Tesla's chairman, was an early investor in the company and is now its biggest shareholder.
+Musk, also Tesla's chairman, was an early investor in the company and is now its biggest shareholder with a 20 percent stake.

 A serial entrepreneur, he has founded several companies, including rocket maker SpaceX and The Boring Company.
 His net worth is about $20 billion, according to Forbes.